 Small but mighty!
-Taiwan is one of Asia’s most delightful yet overlooked destinations—chock-full of ancient Chinese history and culture, incredibly hospitable people, and a track record of safety and security, all this makes it a superb place to explore in 2017.
+Taiwan is one of Asia’s most delightful yet overlooked destinations—chock-full of ancient Chinese history and culture, incredibly hospitable people, and a track record of safety and security, all this makes it a superb place to explore.

 Day 1: Depart North America for Taipei, Taiwan